 When you first get the bike, set the resistance to level 1.
-This is the minimum resistance.
-Practice pedaling at this resistance.
+Practice pedaling at this resistance for at least a week.
 Focus on pedaling downward as shown in the above diagram.

 Your knees should be bent about 25 degrees from fully-extended when the pedal is farthest away from you.